gen1nya/broken-wallet/README.md

 Experimental web-based wallet playground built with React, Vite, TypeScript, and Chakra UI.
 The goal is to demo key management and signing flows without rolling custom cryptography (we will rely on vetted libraries like `ethers`).

+The UI now previews a native-segwit Bitcoin account derived from a generated mnemonic (BIP84 `m/84'/0'/0'`).
+It shows the account `xpub`, a handful of receive/change addresses, and can query UTXOs for that account using NowNodes' Blockbook API.

 ## Getting started

 1. Install dependencies: